valdisvi/LinkFixer/README.md

 2) Install LinkChecker
 3) Install Curl
 4) Import LinkFixer.WebHome.xar in the XWiki
-5) Ensure that there are necessary rights to change the links
+5) Ensure that the user has edit rights
 6) Use [your_site]/xwiki/bin/view/LinkFixer/GUI for fixing broken links